mhkeller/indian-ocean/README.md

 ## Reading data

+Reads a variety of data file formats in as json.

 ### .readData(filepath, [delimiter], callback)

 Reads in a data file given a path ending in the file format.
 Callback structure is `function(err, data)`.